Pylons/pyramid/docs/narr/introduction.rst

        return (403, 'text/plain', "Forbidden")

-Pyramid defaults to explicit behavior, because it's the most generally useful, but provide hooks that allow you to adapt the framework to localized aesthetic desires.
+Pyramid defaults to explicit behavior, because it's the most generally useful, but provides hooks that allow you to adapt the framework to localized aesthetic desires.

 See also :ref:`using_iresponse`.